-Fault Possible cause Information/remedial action The appliance does not work The fuse is faulty Check in the fuse box to make sure that the fuse for the appliance is in working order Power cut Check whether other kitchen appliances are working Although the appliance is switched on, it cannot be operated; the The child lock is activated Press and hold the 🗢 button until the 🗢 symbol goes out The cooking compartment does not heat and "Demo mode on" is shown in the display The appliance is in demo mode Switch off the fuse in the fuse box and switch it back on again after approx. 10 seconds.
+Fault Possible cause Information/remedial action The appliance does not work The fuse is faulty Check in the fuse box to make sure that the fuse for the appliance is in working order Power cut Check whether other kitchen appliances are working The appliance door will not open; the ☐ symbol is shown in the display The appliance door is locked until the cooking compartment has cooled down.
+Wait until the ⊕ symbol goes out Although the appliance is switched on, it cannot be operated; the ⇔ symbol is shown in the display The child lock is activated Press and hold the ⇐⇒ button until the ⇐⇒ symbol goes out The cooking compartment does not heat and "Demo mode on" is shown in the display The appliance is in demo mode Switch off the fuse in the fuse box and switch it back on again after approx. 10 seconds.
 Switch on the appliance and select "Demo mode off" in the settings.
-The appliance will not start and "Cooking compartment too hot" appears on the display The cooking compartment is too hot for the selected dish or type of heating Allow the cooking compartment to cool down and start again The interior lighting has failed The LED bulb is defective Call the after-sales service
+The interior lighting has failed The LED bulb is defective Call the after-sales service